 An Emotional Solution

-Beyond the deeply ingrained survival and predatory instincts, your cat also has strong tendencies to avoid stressful or antagonistic situations.
+Beyond the deeply ingrained survival and predatory instincts, cats love boxes because they have strong tendencies to avoid stressful or antagonistic situations.
 Your cat will likely seek out the comfort of a confined area in order to avoid a situation that gives it anxiety.

 The confines of a box or similarly enclosed area are beneficial not only in the short term, but also in the long term.
 For a cat, entering an enclosed space is an adaptive coping mechanism that serves to reduce its stress and give it time to sort out the situation.
 Less stress and panic make for a happier cat in the long run; your cat knows where to seek refuge, trusts it, and gets the anxiety-reducing results it needs.